kazurayam/TimeKeeper/docs/index.md

 ## Table sorted by Attributes, then by duration

-You can sort rows by Attributes first, the by duration.
+You can sort rows by Attributes first, then secondly by duration.
 Perhaps this sorting condition is most useful.

         @Test
         void test_HTTPGetAndSaveResponse_sortByAttributesThenDuration() {